The country

 The impact of the 2020-2023 drought and widespread insecurity were driving Somalia to the brink of famine.
 The drought had devastated the lives and livelihoods of the most vulnerable and marginalized people.
 Significant efforts in scaling up humanitarian assistance and more favorable rains than predicted led to a moderate improvement in food security.

-A study has found that 71,000 excess deaths may have occurred as a result of severe drought between January 2022 and June 2024, with around 40 percent of the lives lost being children under the age of five.
+A study found that 71,000 excess deaths may have occurred as a result of severe drought between January 2022 and June 2024, with around 40 percent of the lives lost being children under the age of five.
 The research was commissioned by the United Nations Children's Fund (UNICEF) and the World Health Organization (WHO) and carried out by the London School of Hygiene and Tropical Medicine, Imperial College London and Somalia's SIMAD University.

 The security situation